 Their reclusive nature is what makes Spotted Salamanders a rare sight.
 If you wish to find one, your best bet is just after heavy rainfall, and preferably towards the evening.

-Here are some key features of the Spotted Salamander:
+Some key features of Spotted Salamander:

 Where do Japanese Fire-Bellied Newts live?